AlexanderAberg/battleship/README.md

 ### Features Left to Implement

-- There is many features that is currently commented out because they are not done yet.
 - You will in the future be able to have a second board where you can place your own ships that the enemy will attack.
-- In the future you will have normal sized ships instead of the current 1 square ships.
-- In the future there will be a victory board where you an see wins and defeats plus have a start button so you don't need to refresh the page to restart the game.
 - Will be a ships board where you can see ships to place and also where you will be able to se sunken ships for both you and the enemy.
-- In the future shouldn't be possible to continue shooting when all 5 ships are destroyed.

 ## Testing